jlevesy/prometheus-elector/README.md

     static_configs:
     - targets: ['localhost:8080']

-# Follower is the configuration being applied when the instance is leader.
+# overrides to the follower configuration applied when the instance is leader.
 leader:
   remote_writes:
     - url: http://remote.write.com
 ```

+#### Election Aware Proxy

+prometheus-elector can expose a reverse proxy that forwards all the received calls to the leading instance.

+As it is implemented, it relies on a few assumptions:

+- The `member_id` of the replica is the `pod` name.
+- The `<pod_name>.<service_name>` domain name is resolvable via DNS.
+This is a property of statfulsets in Kubernetes, but it requires the cluster to have DNS support enabled.

 ### Installing Prometheus Elector